sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-product-status.md

 The JOC Cockpit connects to the database and to Controller instances.

 - Component Status
-  - The Component Status is indicated from the color of the tile in the left upper corner of the JOC Cockpit rectangle.
+  - The Component Status is indicated from the color of the tile in the upper-left corner of the JOC Cockpit rectangle.
   - **Tile in Green Color** indicates a healthy JOC Cockpit instance.
   - **Tile in Red Color** indicates an unknown status.
 - Database Connection Status